 The College administers a variety of need-based loan programs funded by endowments and gifts.
-Kenyon loans, which must be repaid five years from the date they are taken out, have an interest rate of 5 percent.
+Kenyon College Loans, which have a maximum repayment period of 6 years beginning 9 months after graduation, withdrawal, or dismissal from Kenyon, have an interest rate of 5 percent.

 Perkins Loans, need-based loans guaranteed by the federal government, are awarded by the College.
 They must be repaid within ten years and have an interest rate of 5 percent.